-In addition to the child protection file, the DSL will also consider if it would be appropriate to share any information with the DSL at the new school or college in advance of a child leaving, for example, information that would allow the new school or college to continue to provide support.
+In addition to the child protection file, the DSL will also consider if it would be appropriate to share any information with the DSL at the new school in advance of a child leaving, for example, information that would allow the new school or college to continue to provide support.

-Where the school receives child protection files from another setting, the DSL will ensure key staff such as the named person with oversight for SEN, will be made aware of relevant information as required.
+Where the school receives child protection files from another setting, the DSL will ensure key staff will be made aware of relevant information as required.